HRAMF/chronicles_of_lance_and_loom/project_instructions.md

 }
 ```

-6. **Validate entries against enforced templates**:
+6. Validate entries against enforced templates:

-   - Use `validate_entry_format.py`
+Use validate_entry_format.py

-   - All files must be versioned and sectioned according to `entry_format_templates/`
+All files must be versioned and sectioned according to entry_format_templates/

+Only files located in graph/entries/ may be parsed or created

-7. **Initialize memory graph if `.csv` files are present**:
+7. Initialize memory graph if .csv files are present in graph/:

-   - Build node and edge registry
+Load and parse graph_node_registry.csv

+Load and parse graph_edge_registry.csv

-   - Define links as `references`, `supports`, `linked_to`, `derives_from`, etc.
+Define links as references, supports, linked_to, derives_from, etc.

-8. **Confirm system readiness** only if:
+8. Confirm system readiness only if:

-   - All required files are present
+All required files are present

-   - Subsystems and commands are registered
+Subsystems and commands are registered

-   - Structure compliance is satisfied
+Structure compliance is satisfied

 ---

-**Final Output:**
+Final Output:
-`The Waking Vow system has been initialized.
-Chronicler, Narrator, and Judge are now active.`
+The Waking Vow system has been initialized.
+Chronicler, Narrator, and Judge are now active.

 ---

-**Status:** Canon – Executable
+Status: Canon – Executable
-This file must be executed linearly upon `/load`.
+This file must be executed linearly upon /load.
 All subsystem roles and command behaviors stem from its logic.